TokTok/spec/spec.md

 instance (or going offline and back online) as peers starting up after us would be able to find us immediately just by searching for us.
-If we start searching for friends after we are announced we prevent a scenario where 2 friends start their clients at the same time but are enable to find each other right away because they start searching for each other while they have not announced themselves.
+If we start searching for friends after we are announced we prevent a scenario where 2 friends start their clients at the same time but are unable to find each other right away because they start searching for each other while they have not announced themselves.